 Living in Ashland gives one the advantages of living in a small town with the amenities of a city only a short distance away.

-There are many family-oriented activities in the area.
-Top attractions include the Emigrant Lake, ScienceWorks Hands-On Museum, Mount Ashland, and the Schneider Museum of Art.
+There are many activities in the area.
+Top attractions include the Emigrant Lake, ScienceWorks Hands-On Museum, Mount Ashland, and the Schneider Museum of Art which are great to do with a family member.

 Harrisburg is a village in western Boone County and is also part of the Missouri Metropolitan Statistical Area.
 It’s a great area to live in for those who like quiet surroundings, as noise from streets is rarely an issue.